-Next, under your Lambda function's Basic Settings, modify the security role for the Decode Lambda function to have permission to work with SQS queues.
-Select the BLUE link to view the Decode function's role at the bottom of Basic Settings:
+Next, modify the security role for the Decode Lambda function to have permission to work with SQS queues.
+In AWS Lambda, select your function, then select the Configuration Tab, and select "Permissions" on the left.
+Use the BLUE link to modify the Decode function's security role: